 The design practices of other states were examined, as well as design alternatives that have been suggested in traffic and highway design references.
 Two alternative tools to evaluate potential improvements, the Highway Capacity Manual (HCM) approach and the CORSIM simulation technique, were compared to determine how best to identify appropriate alternatives.
 A procedure was then developed to assist MoDOT district traffic and design engineers in selecting improvements for existing crossovers as they become congested with increasing crossing and left turn movements.
-Phase II of this study will provide further useful information from an extensive field study of existing crossovers.
+A generalized tool to indicate alternative designs appropriate for various combinations of highway volumes was also developed.